Vyral/sandy-eagon-blog/_posts/2019-08-16-why-you-should-love-on-your-appliances.md

 I’m doing a little Saturday cleaning this morning.
 It’s raining and one of those Saturdays where you know it’s time to pay attention to the house.&nbsp;

-When I washed the floor and bumped off the guard on my fridge, I realized I hadn’t vacuumed under there for a very long time. **I’ve been told that when you vacuum the coils of your fridge, you extend the life of its motor for years.&nbsp;**
+When I washed the floor and bumped off the guard on my fridge, I realized I hadn’t vacuumed under there for a very long time. **I’ve been told that when you vacuum the coils of your fridge, you extend the life of its motor for years.**&nbsp;

 It was disgusting.
-There was dirt and food left over from what had been kicked underneath as well as a bunch of hair.
+There was dirt and food left over from what had been kicked underneath.
 Once I got down there, I vacuumed under the fridge and I could practically hear it say “Thank you\!” **It’s breathing better, it’s working better, and I’m going to be able to have my fridge that I like a lot for quite some time.**

 {% include pullquote.html %}